-The 2020 primary election will be held on Tuesday, June 2, from 7:00am to 7:00pm.
-Absentee ballots will be available 8:00am Friday, April 17 through 5:00pm, Monday, June 1st.
-Voter registration deadline is 5:00pm, Monday, May 18th.
+The 2020 general election will be held on Tuesday, November 3, from 7:00am to 7:00pm.
+Absentee ballots will be available 8:00am Friday, September 18 through 5:00pm, Monday, November 2nd.
+Voter registration deadline is 5:00pm, Monday, October 19th.
 You may absentee vote by contacting the Auditor's Office of the Miner County Courthouse, or request an absentee ballot by mail.
-To check your voter registration, where your polling place will be on Election Day, and view your sample ballot, visit https://sos.sd.gov/Elections/VIPLogin.aspx.
+Your ballot must be received by November 2nd to be counted!
+Contact the Auditor's office for additional details.
+To check your voter registration, find where your polling place will be on Election Day, and/or view your sample ballot, visit https://vip.sdsos.gov/VIPLogin.aspx

 INSTRUCTIONS TO THE VOTERS